vakiltech

 2. That despite my client's diligent service, your company has failed and neglected to pay salary for the period [Month/Year] to [Month/Year], amounting to ₹[Total Amount].

-3. That the non-payment of salary constitutes a violation of Section 5 of the Payment of Wages Act, 1936, and applicable State Shops & Establishments Act.
+3. That the non-payment of salary constitutes a violation of the timely-payment provisions of the Code on Wages, 2019, and the applicable State Shops & Establishments Act.

-4. You are hereby called upon to pay the outstanding dues of ₹[Amount] together with interest thereon within 15 (fifteen) days of receipt of this notice, failing which my client shall be constrained to file appropriate proceedings before the competent Labour Court / Civil Court without any further notice to you, entirely at your risk, cost, and consequences.
+4. You are hereby called upon to pay the outstanding dues of ₹[Amount] together with interest thereon within 15 (fifteen) days of receipt of this notice, failing which my client shall be constrained to file appropriate proceedings before the competent Industrial Tribunal / Civil Court without any further notice to you, entirely at your risk, cost, and consequences.

 [Advocate Name, Bar Council Number]